Dione-b/soroban-rag/README.md

-# newsletter-tech
+# Soroban RAG
-Newsletters on technology issues
+Soroban study with RAG on technology issues